 UNHCR, the UN Refugee Agency, protects people forced to flee their homes because of conflict and persecution.
 Headquartered in Geneva, UNHCR works in over 130 countries protecting refugees, stateless people and internally displaced persons (IDPs), by responding with life-saving support, safeguarding fundamental human rights and helping them build a better future.
 This includes in cities which now host ~60% of the world’s refugees and ~80% of the world’s IDPs.
-Indeed, while refugees and IDPs used to live predominantly in camps a few decades ago, the majority of them now live in urban areas, hoping for a better access to basic services and employment opportunities.
+Indeed, while refugees and IDPs used to live predominantly in camps a few decades ago, the majority of them now live in urban areas.
+There, they hope for a better access to basic services and employment opportunities.

 Given the current scale and protracted nature of forced displacement crises, more actors are needed to work together to provide refugees with adequate protection and assistance, but also with a future to look forward to.
 In line with the 2018 Global Compact on Refugees (GCR) which promotes a “multi-stakeholder and partnership approach”, UNHCR has been engaging with municipal authorities, city networks and other partners.
 While engagement with these key stakeholders is not new, strategic engagement within the GCR framework is vital for creating political will and momentum to make gains towards more predictable and equitable burden and responsibility-sharing in the protection of and assistance to refugees.

 UNHCR is engaged with worldwide municipalities in the field.
-Below is only a brief selection of UNHCR’s important global policy work, where UNHCR has partnered with local authorities, city networks and others to:
+UNHCR has partnered with local authorities, city networks and others.
+Below is only a brief selection of UNHCR’s important global policy work.

 UNHCR brings to the fore local best practices in the area of refugee protection, hosting and inclusion.
 Cities will continue to be encouraged to communicate about the initiatives they are undertaking to support refugees and participate, when appropriate, in the series of regional webinars on the steps partners are taking to support refugees.
 Participating cities in 2020 included Bergen, Norway, Ioannina, Greece, Victoria, Canada, Quito, Ecuador, São Paulo, Brazil, and Durban, South Africa.
 In addition, Cities of Light provides an overview of how cities are helping the displaced to help themselves.